NadineSandhu/ADA-Application/Step 1: Resume.md

 ###_Accounts Payable, HR & Office Manager_
 ####[_Earls Kitchen + Bar_](www.earls.ca) | Miami, FL and Chicago, IL | 2013 - 2016

-* Opened 3 offices from the ground up across the US
+* Coordinated the opening of 5 offices from the ground up across the US

 * Trained and supervised 3 office assistants at each location